- How do I find out what my housing authority’s transfer policy is?

 - Members of your household who are of the opposite sex may share a bedroom (but are not required to).
 Ordinarily, a husband and wife or adult partner must share a bedroom, as must children under the age of 8.
 There may be exceptions, however, where medically justified.
 For example, a spouse may have a breathing disorder and should not be required to share a sleeping area; or a child may have been the victim of sexual abuse and should not share a bedroom with another child.

 - People of the same sex must share a bedroom except in two situations: 1) if you are over 21, you do not have to share a bedroom with your child, grandchild, or legal ward; or 2) if you can provide reliable medical documentation that sharing a bedroom would have a severe adverse impact on a person’s mental or physical health.
-In addition, some housing authorities have obtained permission (waivers) from the Department of Housing and Community Development allowing people of the same sex to have separate bedrooms where they are of different generations or there is a great difference in age.
+In addition, some housing authorities have obtained permission (waivers) from the Executive Office of Housing and Livable Communities allowing people of the same sex to have separate bedrooms where they are of different generations or there is a great difference in age.

 - Each bedroom must have at least 70 square feet of floor space, and there must be at least 50 square feet of floor space for each person in the bedroom.

 - Only bedrooms may be used for sleeping purposes.
 A living room, kitchen, bathroom, or hallway cannot be used for sleeping.

 In federal public housing there are no specific rules concerning how many people can live in a public housing apartment or share a bedroom.
 Your housing authority must, however, state the minimum and maximum number of people who may live in an apartment in its Admissions and Continued Occupancy Policy.
 Your housing authority may also address certain issues about how many people can occupy your apartment, as long as these standards do not discriminate against families with children.22 In general, two people are expected to share a room.
 But, in addition, policies may allow the following:23